mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Polymorphism.rst

 Polymorphism
 ~~~~~~~~~~~~

+Since the beginning of the course we have seen an operator or method work differently when used
+with different types of objects.
+For example the plus operator performs arithmetic addition with
+integer and floats.
+However, with strings, it does concatenation.
+Even though different operations
+are performed, the actions are reasonably similar.

 Our Fraction class has a method that enables us to add two fractions.
-However, we may want to add an integer
+However, we may want to add an
-to a fraction.
+integerto a fraction.
 Lets extend the ``__add__`` method to make this happen in the Fraction class.

 .. activecode:: c2u